xinyuelou/SaLAD/README.md

 ## 📁 Data

 You can find the dataset in this repo or at [Huggingface](https://huggingface.co/datasets/Holly301/SaLAD).
 Please unzip the images under ./images.
+The full version of SaLAD will be released once our paper is accepted.

 ## 📬 Contact